a-rich/DJ-Tools/README.md

 In general:
 * keep the filenames as close as possible to the `Title (Artist2 Remix) - Artist1, Artist2` format
+* ensure there is only one instances of a hyphen with spaces on each side; title / artist splitting for `spotify.playlist_checker` and `utils.local_dirs_checker` will not work properly without this
 * if the source is Spotify, try to match the fields as close as possible; e.g. if the title includes `(Radio Edit)` then you should name the track accordingly
+    - this is to ensure that `spotify.playlist_checker` and `utils.local_dirs_checker` work properly since the similarity of filenames are checked against Spotify API query results
 * don't use accent marks, any of the explicitly listed characters disallowed by Windows, or any other weird / non-standard characters

 #### Standardization
-To ensure Collection consistency and successful operation of `DJ Tools`, the following properties should be maintained for all music files. **Users of my beatcloud _must_ complete a minimum of (1) and (2) prior to uploading**.
-Since track title, artist names, and melodic key are objective, and populating these tags prior to uploading saves every other user from repeating these efforts, it is greatly appreciated if users also complete (3) and (4).
-Futhermore, it is advised that users complete (5) through (9) as well, although users should expect to redo these themselves when integrating others' tracks since they are mostly subjective (with the exception of `beatgrid` and, to some extent, `color`):
+To ensure Collection consistency and successful operation of `DJ Tools`, the following properties should be maintained for all music files. **Users of my beatcloud _must_ complete a minimum of (1), (2), and (3) prior to uploading**.
+Since track title, artist names, and melodic key are objective, and populating these tags prior to uploading saves every other user from repeating these efforts, it is greatly appreciated if users also complete (4) and (5).
+Futhermore, it is advised that users complete (6) through (11) as well, although users should expect to redo these themselves when integrating others' tracks since they are mostly subjective (with the exception of `beatgrid` and, to some extent, `color`):

+`NOTE`: obviously the manner in which any tags are used is up to the user; this is especially true for `comment` and `color` tags.
+However, `genre` and `My Tags` should be used for their intended purpose otherwise users won't be able to use the `rekordbox.rekordbox_playlist_builder` module.

+1. MP3 file format
-1. minimum 256 kbps bitrate (320 kbps preferred)
+2. minimum 256 kbps bitrate (320 kbps preferred)
-2. files named using convention: `Title (Artist2 Remix) - Artist1, Artist2`
+3. files named using convention: `Title (Artist2 Remix) - Artist1, Artist2`
-3. `title` and `artist` tags populated (ideally using software such as [Mp3tag](https://www.mp3tag.de/en/) or [Picard](https://picard.musicbrainz.org/))
+4. `title` and `artist` tags populated (ideally using software such as [Mp3tag](https://www.mp3tag.de/en/) or [Picard](https://picard.musicbrainz.org/))
-4. `key` tags populated (ideally using Mixed In Key)
+5. `key` tags populated (ideally using Mixed In Key)
-5. `genre` tags populated (split with a common delimiter of `/` if multiple genres)
+6. `genre` tags populated (split with a common delimiter of `/` if multiple genres)
+7. `My Tags` tags populated
-6. `beatgrid` should be set correctly
+8. `beatgrid` should be set correctly
-7. `hot cues` should be set the expected schema
+9. `hot cues` should be set the expected schema
-8. `comment` tags 1st cleared and then populated with important information
+10. `comment` tags 1st cleared and then populated with important information
     - BPM changes
     - unmixable (arrhythmic, ambient, or unstable BPM)
     - low quality
-9. `color` tags
+11. `color` tags
     - `GREEN` for fully processed track
+    - `YELLOW` to warn of tricky or absent beatgrids, mid-song BPM changes, etc.
     - `RED` to warn of low quality or otherwise unmixable tracks
-    - `NONE` for tracks that haven't had (3), (4), (5), and (6) applied to them

 Mixed In Key is the most accurate key analysis software out there and is _much_ better than Rekordbox's key analysis.
 Make sure you turn off `KEY` under `Preferences > Analysis > Track Analysis Setting` so as to not overwrite `key` tags generated by MIK when importing tracks into Rekordbox.